apache/calcite/site/_docs/reference.md

 functions.
 Aggregate and grouping functions may only appear in an aggregate query, and only in a SELECT, HAVING or ORDER BY clause.

 A scalar sub-query is a sub-query used as an expression.
-It can occur in most places where an expression can occur (such as the SELECT clause, WHERE clause, or as an argument to an aggregate function).
 If the sub-query returns no rows, the value is NULL; if it returns more than one row, it is an error.

+IN, EXISTS and scalar sub-queries can occur in any place where an expression can occur (such as the SELECT clause, WHERE clause, ON clause of a JOIN, or as an argument to an aggregate function).

-A sub-query can occur in the FROM clause of a query and also in IN and EXISTS expressions.
-A sub-query that occurs in IN and EXISTS expressions may be correlated; that is, refer to tables in the FROM clause of an enclosing query.
+An IN, EXISTS or scalar sub-query may be correlated; that is, it may refer to tables in the FROM clause of an enclosing query.

 ## Keywords